Elisabeth Kübler-Ross’ Five Stages of the Singularity

 Anger: “Why is the singularity happening?
 How can it happen to me (or to us)?
 Who is to blame?”

 Once here, the person understands that denial cannot continue.
 But because of anger, she is very difficult to deal with in a rational manner.
-Any individual that embraces technology and progress in general is subject to projected resentment and jealousy.
+Any individual who embraces technology and progress, in general, is subject to projected resentment and jealousy.

-Bargaining: “Just let me enjoy myself a little more.” or “All I want is to remain human for a few more years” or “Can’t we wait (and hold progress) for just a little while… ”
+Bargaining: “Just let me enjoy myself a little more.”
+“All I want is to remain human for a few more years.”
+“Can’t we wait (and hold progress) for just a little while?”

 This stage involves the hope that one can somehow postpone or delay the singularity.
 Usually, the negotiation for an extended “timeout” is made with a higher power in exchange for a reformed lifestyle.
 Psychologically, the individual is saying, “I understand the singularity is near, but if I could just have a little more time…”